sagorranait/sagorranait/README.md

-- 👋 Hi, I’m @sagorranait
+- 👋 Hi, I’m Sagor Rana
-- 👀 I’m interested in learning new things
+- 👀 I’m interested in learning new things.
 - 🌱 I’m currently learning WP Plugin and JavaScript(ReactJs)
-- 💞️ I’m looking to collaborate on WP Plugin and ReactJs
+- 💞️ I’m looking to collaborate on WP Plugin and ReactJs.
 - 📫 How to reach me, You can mail me this email address (sagorranait@gmail.com)

 <!---